HIPAA-Compliant SharePoint: Governance for Healthcare Organizations

 Pillar 4: Audit Logging and HIPAA-Required Monitoring

-HIPAA requires healthcare organizations to implement audit controls that record and examine activity in systems containing PHI.
-SharePoint's native audit capabilities, enhanced by Microsoft Purview Audit (Premium), provide the foundation for compliance.
+HIPAA requires healthcare organizations to use audit controls.
+These controls help track and review activities in systems that hold PHI.
+SharePoint has built-in audit features that are enhanced by Microsoft Purview Audit (Premium).

 Audit Configuration Requirements